Skip to main content

 Best Practices for EV Charging

-1. Daily Charging: Keep your battery between 20% and 80% for optimal battery health.
+1. Daily Charging: For daily use, charge your EV to 80% for optimal battery health.

-2. Pre-conditioning: Warm or cool your car while it’s still plugged in to save battery range.
+2. Pre-conditioning: Precondition your EV by warming or cooling to your desired temperature while it’s still plugged in to save battery range.

 3. Extreme Temperatures: Charging in very hot or cold weather may take longer.
-Precondition your battery and park in a garage when possible.
+Park in a shaded or covered area when possible to help preserve battery range.

 4. Know Your Vehicle: Always consult your vehicle’s owner manual for manufacturer-specific charging recommendations.